clolsonus/covid-19/FAQ.md

 short term) if the plot is going to turn up or down, then a straight line fit will be as stable and useful as anything.

+Secondly, a linear fit is actually the best fit through April and at least into early May.
+When the data trend legitimately diverges from a linear fit, it will be easy to spot.
+The experts predict an exponential fall off, but we currently do not know when that will begin or what slope/rate it will follow.

 # Why spend the time on this.

 I think many of us are obsessed with the situation (early may as I